Alabama Court Records

 Persons interested in obtaining Alabama bankruptcy records may request the Bankruptcy Clerk records in the court that filed or heard the case.
 Interested parties may also request bankruptcy court records electronically through the Multi-Court Voice Case Information System (McVCIS).
 It is a text-to-speech based system that is available toll-free.
 Users may search bankruptcy records using criteria such as case number, tax identification number or social security number, and name.
 Requesting parties may dial (866) 222–8029 to use the McVCIS; the system instructs users to search case records using a phone.
 The McVCIS system returns all the results that match the search criteria; however, the procedure only allows users to make five (5) inquiries on each case.
 McVIS is available at all times, except during maintenance.

 Federal Bankruptcy Courts in Alabama also make public case records available through the PACER electronic file access system.
 PACER users must register for an account to access court records.
-Requesting parties can find bankruptcy records on locally hosted websites for the bankruptcy courts.
-Parties who are unsure of the court that heard a bankruptcy case can use the Case Locator to find the court record.
+Requesting parties may be able to find bankruptcy records on locally hosted websites for the bankruptcy courts.
+Parties who are unsure of the court that heard a bankruptcy case may consider using the Case Locator to find the court record.

 How do I Find Out if My Bankruptcy Case is Closed in Alabama?